plin0009/funlink/README.md

-# funlink
+# Funlink

-A network designed for fun with friends!
+A multiplayer game room platform designed for fun with friends!